2600hz/docs-sysadmin/doc/kazoo/kazoo-debug.md

 User case:

-Inbound call fails
+Inbound call fails:

-Just imagine what should happen for a call to be accepted.
+*Just imagine what should happen for a call to be accepted:*

 A call needs to be placed by someone, then delivered to **Kazoo** platform, then accepted by **Freeswitch**, then dealt with.
 So.. can you confirm that someone (you?) is dialing the right number?
 Is the number configured at the DID provider to be routed to **Kazoo**?
 ARE U SURE??
 Ok, so lets first shutdown one FS box or tail `-f /var/log/freeswitch/debug.log` on all FS boxes.